rich-zhang65/Aiso/README.md

 5. Watch as your object comes to life!

-Patch Notes:
+The original idea of rendering the object on the web did not seem possible, so SolidWorks must be downloaded.
-v1.01:
+Current version does not support full conversion of drawing -> model.
-- Software and SolidWorks must be downloaded.
+This is currently a proof-of-concept project.